Mimir

 • The working atmosphere at the institute is largely determined by young, enthusiastic, mostly foreign employees.
 Communication is informal and runs through short lines of communication.

-• Salary is in scale 10 (CAO-OI) which starts at 4.065 Euro’s gross per month, and a range of employment benefits.
+• The starting salary is 3.115 Euro’s gross per month and a range of employment benefits.

 More information?